snchakri/lumen_25028_ttms/stage_6/deap_family/Stage 6.3 DEAP Solver Family – Comprehensive Onboa.md

 1) Scope, goals, and principles

-- Scope: Build a rigorous, production-grade DEAP evolutionary solver family for Stage 6, supporting GA, GP, ES, DE, PSO, and NSGA-II on top of the Stage 3 compiled data, with strict memory ceilings (<512 MB per layer), single-threaded execution, fail-fast behavior, and zero-loss transformations.
+- Scope: Build a rigorous, complete DEAP evolutionary solver family for Stage 6, supporting GA, GP, ES, DE, PSO, and NSGA-II on top of the Stage 3 compiled data, with strict memory ceilings (<512 MB per layer), single-threaded execution, fail-fast behavior, and zero-loss transformations.
 - Goals:
     - Mathematical integrity and strict compliance with Stage 6.3 foundational frameworks[fa0e6b57].
     - Simplicity: Course-centric representation; no streaming or complex I/O staging for the 1–1.5k student scale.